+Finally, consider allowing your client to testify.
+Many defense lawyers abhor this idea, and often for good reason; corporate bigwigs can come across as arrogant, entitled and pompous.
 They are used to barking orders.
 There is a real risk that their attitude may hurt their case.
 On the other hand, the best way to humanize your client may be for him to take the stand.
-He has a story to tell: How he struggled to climb to the top of the corporate ladder; his successes and failures; being a husband, father, son, brother-a story that offers the jury an opportunity to connect with him.
+He has a story to tell: how he struggled to climb to the top of the corporate ladder, his successes and failures, being a husband, father, son, brother - a story that offers the jury an opportunity to connect with him.

-White-collar defendants often have huge egos and, even in the midst of their own criminal trial, can be slow to realize that they do not call the shots in the courtroom-that they have to sit in that witness chair and answer questions until they are excused.
-Those "yes, sirs" and "yes, ma'ams" don't come easily to our clients.
+White-collar defendants often have huge egos, and even in the midst of their own criminal trials can be slow to realize that they do not call the shots in the courtroom - that they have to sit in that witness chair and answer questions until they are excused.
+Those "yes sirs" and "yes ma'ams" don't come easily to our clients.
 It's painful to watch, but that's when the humanization happens.
-If your CEO can withstand being beaten up by the prosecutor without admitting to wrongdoing, you will have advanced your cause.
-If the jury feels he's been humiliated or even humbled, its urge to punish further will diminish and the jurors' protective instincts may even kick in, allowing them to see your client for who he really is rather than as a stereotype.
+If your CEO can withstand being beaten up by the prosecutor without admitting to any wrongdoing, you will have advanced your cause.
+If the jurors feel he's been humiliated or even humbled, their urge to punish further will diminish and their protective instincts may even kick in, allowing them to see your client for who he really is, rather than as a stereotype.

-While some defense attorneys shy away from acknowledging and addressing the success, pay, and lifestyle of their corporate executive clients for fear of inflaming the anti-wealthy feelings of the jury, it is better to take the bull by the horns.
-Juror prejudice against wealthy corporate executives cannot be eliminated, but bad jurors can be avoided.
-At a minimum, they can at least be educated that prejudice has no place in their decision making.
-They may still stick it to your client, but hopefully, it won't be because of his wealth and lavish lifestyle.
+While some defense attorneys shy away from acknowledging and addressing the success, pay and lifestyle of their corporate executive clients for a fear of inflaming the anti-wealth feelings of the jury, it is better to take the bull by the horns.
+Juror prejudice against wealthy corporate executives cannot be eliminated, but bad jurors can be avoided, or if not, they can at least be educated that prejudice has no place in their decision-making.
+They may still stick it to your client, but hopefully it won't be because of his wealth and lavish lifestyle.